 In South Australia there are many land uses and management practices which have the potential to cause soil and groundwater pollution.
-Most of the major effluent producers are licensed under the Environment Protection Act, 1993, which ensures that wastes are properly managed in order to minimise any pollution problems.
-However, dairies are exempt from licensing under the Act because of the practical problems associated with trying to deal with so many individual operations.
-There are other powers under the Act to control pollution from dairies (as outlined in this Guideline), but these will only be enforced by the Environment Protection Authority (EPA) if alternative courses of action have not worked.
-Through the implementation of this series of Dairy Effluent Guidelines, all dairies should have satisfactory effluent disposal systems, which will not cause environmental harm.
+Most of the major effluent producers are licensed under the Environment Protection Act, 1993, which ensures that wastes are managed in order to minimise any pollution problems.

+Dairies have previously been exempt from licensing under the Act because of the problems of trying to deal with so many individual operations.
+There are other powers under the Act to control pollution from dairies, but these will only be used if alternative courses of action have not worked.
+Through the implementation of these Guidelines and subsequent Codes of Practice, all dairies will have satisfactory effluent disposal systems, which will not pollute soil or water resources.

-Dairy farmers have a legal responsibility to manage all dairy shed effluent so that it does not pollute surface water, groundwater or the soil.
-Anyone failing to comply may face prosecution under the Environment Protection Act 1993.
+Dairy farmers have a legal responsibility to manage all dairy shed effluent so that it does not pollute the soil, groundwater or surface water.
+Anyone failing to comply may face prosecution under the Act.